APS seeks 8 percent rate hike, huge cut in 'solar subsidy'

 PHOENIX - Arizona Public Service, the state's largest utility, is seeking an 8 percent rate hike on residential customers and a huge cut in what the utility calls a "lucrative solar subsidy."

-The new rate plan was disclosed in June of 2016 in the utility's filing for a rate review with the Arizona Corporation Commission.
-The review was expected to take a full year.
+The new rate plan was disclosed Wednesday in the utility's filing for a rate review with the Arizona Corporation Commission.
+The review is expected to take a full year, with new rates becoming effective as soon as July 2017.

 The rate increase would average about $133 per year, the equivalent of paying an extra monthly bill for current customers.
 The average monthly bill would rise from $139.32 to $150.41, according to APS.